Tonja Walker: Career

 She also had recurring roles as Marie Green on Guiding Light from 2003 to 2004, where she worked with Capitol costar Marj Dusay, and as D.A.
 Grace Nancier on Passions, a role meant to spoof Nancy Grace.

 Walker is also a singer and has released one album collection of her songs.
 She produced a film in which she also appeared, The Derby Stallion.
 The film starred Zac Efron, Bill Cobbs, and William R. Moses and was released on video on demand and on DVD in 2007.

 Personal life

 Walker has two daughters and three stepchildren.
-Her two daughters are Isabella and Abrianna.
+Her two daughters are Isabella and Abrianna, who played her on-screen daughters in The Derby Stallion.
 Her three stepchildren are named Evan, Samantha, and Alec.
 All of her children use the last name Davidson.